Gloryandel/bookmark_dupes/README.md

 1. Bookmark duplicates
 2. Empty folders
 3. Non-duplicate bookmarks
-4. All bookmarks

 After this, you will be offered the list of bookmarks with checkboxes;
 in case 1 the numbers indicate the order in which matching bookmarks were added according to the internally stored date.
 There are also buttons to select/unselect convenient sets of checkboxes.

-Finally, there are buttons to remove the selected bookmarks in cases 1-3 or to strip the descriptions of the selected bookmarks in case 4.
+Finally, there are buttons to remove the selected bookmarks.
-(The latter has some side effects, see section **Known Bugs**).

-**Be aware that removing bookmarks or stripping descriptions is irreversible!**
+**Be aware that removing bookmarks is irreversible!**
 *It is recommended to make backups of your bookmarks first!*

 Currently, there is no working version of the extension available for android